| Read Time: 6 minutes | Cases & Investigations | Hedge Fund | News & Articles |

 Since 2008, companies have issued over half a billion dollars a year in securities through the private placement market.

-Although the private placement market remains a viable source for small business growth, the Financial Industry Regulatory Authority (FINRA) has discovered significant issues in several of their investigations.
+Although the private placement market remains a viable source for small business growth, the Financial Industry Regulatory Authority (FINRA) has discovered significant issues and risks in several of their investigations.

 Some of these alarming issues include fraud, illiquidity, valuation figures, sales practice abuses, and marketing materials issued with inaccurate statements or omitted information pertinent to making a sound investment decision.